SEMI-FINALS AND FINALS WILL BE FULL GAMES

 - Any team/person that is unable to complete their match with the opposition by the due ’BY’ date for that round, will forfeit the match and this could be dismissal of both individuals/teams from the competition if both are at fault.
 NO excuse will be accepted by the Competition Secretary for not completing the match by the date specified.
 The defaulting individuals/team(s) will also be required to pay for the expected rink fees.
 ALL bowlers entering the competitions must be able to bowl to at least 2030 hours.
 Do not leave matches to the last week in any round as this will generally cause issue with delays and availability of rinks.

 - The Semi-Finals/Finals.
 The Triples and Fours Semi-Finals will be played on the dates shown clearly on the Competitions Entry Form, there is no deviation from these dates.
-In the Finals a date for each Final being decided nearer the Finals programme, once it is known who will be playing, thereby reducing any clashes between competitions where a player(s) is/are in more than one Final.
-The date shown on the competition charts and entry form is there as a guide only and where possible will be played on the date shown.
+In the Finals a date for each Final will be decided nearer to the Finals programme, once it is known who will be playing, thereby reducing any clashes between competitions where a player(s) is/are in more than one Final.

 - Each player will pay their own rink fees.Finals will be free of charge.